Symphony No. 7 (Beethoven)

 The Symphony No. 7 in A major, Op.
-92, is a symphony in four movements composed by Ludwig van Beethoven between 1811 and 1812, while improving his health in the Bohemian spa town of Teplitz.
+92, is a symphony in four movements composed by Ludwig van Beethoven between 1811 and 1812, while improving his health in the Bohemian spa town of Tepliz.
 The work is dedicated to Count Moritz von Fries.

 At its premiere at the university in Vienna on 8 December 1813, Beethoven remarked that it was one of his best works.
 The second movement, "Allegretto", was so popular that audiences demanded an encore.

 History

 When Beethoven began composing his Symphony No. 7, Napoleon was planning his campaign against Russia.
 After Beethoven's Symphony No. 3 (and possibly Symphony No. 5 as well), Symphony No. 7 seems to be another one of his musical confrontations with Napoleon, this time in the context of the European wars of liberation from years of Napoleonic domination.

 Beethoven's life at this time was marked by a worsening hearing loss, which led him to use "conversation notebooks" to communicate.